Niklikescode/portfolio/README.md

 ## Features 📱

-- A Header linking GitHub, LinkedIn, Twitter, YouTube, CV, and Contact page
+- A Header links GitHub, LinkedIn, Twitter, YouTube, CV, and Contact page
 - Homepage links to other pages in the website
 - Snap-screen user experience when navigating between pages
-- Skill level when hovering over skill icons (in development)
+- Skill level shows when hovering over skill icons (in development)
 - Contact page links to the user's default email provider
 - Footer icon to bring you back to the homepage
 - Various use of animation throughout the site